staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * To sort the list of secrets, select a column header.
 You can toggle between ascending and descending order.
 * To add a new secret, select **Add new secret** in the bottom row of the table.
 * To delete a secret, hover over a secrets and select the delete icon <img alt="Delete link icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px" />.
+* To update the list of allowed domains, select **All** or the current list of domains.
 * To make a secret unavailable without deleting it, clear the checkbox next to the secret.
 Any references to the secret will be unresolved.
 To make the secret available again, select the checkbox.
 * Select <img alt="Save icon" src="https://assets.postman.com/postman-docs/icon-save.jpg#icon" width="16px"> **Save** to save any changes you've made.